 Students are responsible for ensuring any prerequisites for this course have been fulfilled.
 Prerequisites must be completed before taking a course.
 By taking this course, you acknowledge that you can be removed from the course at any time if you do not meet all requirements.
 For further information, please consult the Course Calendar available from the Registrar's Office.
 Course Delivery: This course will be taught fully in person at the St. George campus (check ACORN for the exact location).
 We will meet weekly for a two-hour lecture and a one-hour tutorial.
 During lectures I will present core course material from the textbook and other sources, as well as work through practice problems with you.
-Lectures will be recorded and posted online to Quercus (with a delay) to help you review while studying.
-All exams will be in person, while other forms of assessment will be delivered online through Quercus and/or Crowdmark.
+All tests and exam will be in person, while other forms of assessment will be delivered online through Quercus and/or Crowdmark.